data-apis/array-api/spec/API_specification/array_object.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise sums.
+The returned array must have a data type determined by :ref:`type-promotion`.

 .. note::